-Entry format: Please produce your entry as either as a si Word document or as a PDF.
+Entry forms: Entrants are advised to use the downloadable entry forms linked to each competitive category.
+The information provided on the form can be complemented by either a Word document or as a PDF.
 Either include images within this document or as a separate image gallery document.

 Word count: Entries should be concise, ideally between 1,000-1,500 words (Leaflets, reports and other supporting material does not count toward the word count).